prawipra/gs_stage/README.md

 Verses are transliterated from Kannada to other languages.
 That is, Kannada is always the source.
 Transliteration to Latin ("romanized") uses [IAST scheme](https://www.aksharamukha.com/roman).

 Aksharamukha transliteration results are post-processed to fix the following issues:
-- In YAML keys, replace danda mark with period.
-E.g., the key 27.5 is transliterated as 27।5.
-Replacing the danda with a period restores the original key.

 - Indent the verse text to match the source

 ### Transliteration options